Skip to main content

 That’s it!
 If your credits have been compiled, you will be able to go from spreadsheet to block in a matter of minutes.

-You can also create billing blocks manually by adding credits one at a time on the site.
-Either way, this post will explain to you the order of credits and reasoning so that you know how to arrange them.
+You can also create billing blocks manually by adding credits one at a time on the site, or do it yourself in the graphic suite of your choice.
+Either way, this post will explain to you the building blocks of the billing block.

 The Order of Credits

-The billing block has a fairly standard order used across the industry:
+The billing block has a fairly standard order used across the industry, though it can vary from production to production and contractual reasons:

 Here is the breakdown by section: